1,800 miles across the Namib Desert on electric bikes

-Two electric bike fans have proven the durability of their machines with an epic trip across southern Africa's
+Two electric bike fans have proven the durability of their machines with an epic trip across southern Africa’s desolate Namib Desert.
+The idea was to show off electric bikes to the public and prove that they’re one of the most reliable, low-cost forms of transport.

-South Africa-based trail guide Rupert Nanni and eZee Bikes founder Wai Won Ching travelled 1,800 miles (2,900km) from Katima on the banks of the
+South Africa-based trail guide Rupert Nanni and eZee Bikes founder Wai Won Ching travelled 1,800 miles (2,900km) from Katima on the banks of the ZambeziRiver in Namibia to Cape Town, South Africa.

 Their eZee Torq electric hybrids stood up to the fierce heat and unsurfaced roads with just a bit of extra oil on the chains, a bit less air in the tyres and two battery changes per day (they were accompanied by a support car carrying plenty of spares).